Industry-Leading Platinum Refiners

 Platinum is frequently used in laboratory applications in the form of crucibles and other miscellaneous labware because of its extraordinary resistance to heat, chemical attack, and contamination.
 It can also be used repeatedly for years even under severe thermal cycling.
 Uses for this labware could be in fusion of ores or minerals, melting specialty glasses and ceramics and for the production of synthetic crystal.

 Melting high grade platinum and platinum group metal (PGM) alloys is done in our Des Plaines, IL facility using electric induction smelting furnaces that have been engineered to operate at higher frequencies.
+The critical first stage of our platinum refining process is melting, refining, and sampling your material.
+Blending and purifying platinum ensures a fully homogeneous melt, and then our expert chemists take samples from various parts of your mixed bar.
+Carefully sampling your melt eliminates the variability that causes payout discrepancies commonly seen at less equipped platinum refining companies.
 Because of the higher melting temperatures required to melt platinum group metals, we use specially formulated refractories and melting crucibles made of zirconia, alumina or fused silica.
 Once melted to a homogenous liquid form, glass vacuum pin tubes are used to draw samples from the center of the melt.
 Once cooled, the pin tube sample is cleaned and delivered to our laboratory for analysis.

 The proper analysis of platinum and other platinum group metals is far more difficult than it is for gold and silver.
 Methods like lead fire-assay can be used to determine total PGM content, but it’s usually not effective enough to accurately determine the individual elemental make-up of a sample.